-To find your growing zone, type in your zip code below and it will return the USDA Growing Zone for your area.
+To find your growing zone, type in your zip code using our Find My Zone tool.
 You can then use this information to Shop By Zone, or browse our products individually and choose those that correlate with your growing zone number.

 Bare root trees are the most economical type of nursery stock.
 They are usually the best choice when purchasing large quantities of trees for orchards.
 The purchase of bare root trees will require an intermediate level of gardening in order to properly store bare root trees until adequate planting time and for transplanting them to your local soil.

 Container trees are conveniently available year round, have a high survival rate, and are suitable for all level of gardeners, especially beginners.
 For the first couple of weeks, actively growing trees planted from containers must be watered frequently, sometimes daily, til their roots establish in the surrounding soil.
 Shop our potted plant collection.